Government Requests Guide

-- Include specific identifiers in your requests, such as the meeting number, date and time in UTC, the email address used to set up the meeting, and the username(s) of those targeted, if the request is about a meeting.
-Specify reasonable date ranges where applicable
+- Include specific identifiers, such as the meeting number, date and time in UTC, the email address used to set up the meeting, and the username(s) of those targeted, if the request is about a meeting.
+Specify reasonable date ranges where applicable.

-Where requests are submitted without proper identifiers or reasonable scope and date limitations, we may require that the request be narrowed before processing.
+We may require that requests submitted without proper identifiers and/or reasonable scope and date limitations be narrowed before processing.

 U.S. government requests for user information

-U.S. government requests must comply with the requirements in Requirements for all Jurisdictions above.
-Here are the types of requests we accept and the information we may disclose in response to them.
+U.S. government requests must comply with the Requirements for all Jurisdictions above.
+Here are the types of requests we accept and the information we may disclose in response to them: